LPD433

 LPD433 (low power device 433 MHz) is a UHF band in which license free communication devices are allowed to operate in some regions.
-The frequencies correspond with the ITU region 1 ISM band of 433.050 MHz to 434.790 MHz, and operation is limited to CEPT countries.
-The frequencies used are within the 70-centimeter band, which is currently reserved for government and amateur radio operations in the United States and most nations worldwide.
+The frequencies correspond with the ITU region 1 ISM band of 433.050 MHz to 434.790 MHz.
+The frequencies used are within the 70-centimeter band, which is currently otherwise reserved for government and amateur radio operations in the United States and most nations worldwide.

 LPD hand-held radios are authorized for licence-free voice communications use in most of Europe using analog frequency modulation (FM) as part of short range device regulations, with 25 kHz channel spacing, for a total of 69 channels.
 In some countries, LPD devices may only be used with an integral and non-removable antenna with a maximum legal power output of 10 mW.

 Voice communication in the LPD band was introduced to reduce the burden on the eight (now sixteen) PMR446 channels over shorter ranges (less than 1 km).

 LPD is also used in vehicle key-less entry device, garage or gate openers and some outdoor home weather station products.